brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff7r-yuffie.md

 ---
 layout: article.njk
-meta_title: "Yuffie from Final Fantasy 7 Remake in DnD"
+meta_title: "Yuffie from Final Fantasy VII Remake in DnD"
 meta_description: "Yuffie is a surprisingly diverse character with good stealth and athletic skills who's equally dangerous up close and at range.
 Here's how to build her in DnD."
 author: "Brandon Gregory"
 section_name: final-fantasy